-Complete Task 3 in relation to glass reinforced polymers.
+Complete Task 3 in relation to glass-reinforced polymers.

 Task 5

 Referring to the question, list the properties of the material requirements for the wing access panel of an aircraft.

 Use the information from Task 3 to show how the properties of the material requirements link to the properties of carbon fibre-reinforced polymers.